Policy on Consequences for IT Offences

-- music, videos, cartoons, games and software.
+- Music, videos, cartoons, games and software.

-Giving one's login credentials to someone else
+Giving one's login credentials to someone else:

 - Giving login credentials includes giving one's password to another user or leaving a session open so that someone else can use the credentials unsupervised.

-Risking data integrity
+Risking data integrity:

-- breach of confidentiality
+- Breaching confidentiality agreements.

-- breaking the Data Protection Act
+- Violating the Data Protection Act